 Do you want to calculate a gas spring (also know as gas strut) for your application (lid, hatch, folding bed, etc.)?
 You can easily do this with our calculation tool.
 You can calculate and order a gas spring in 4 steps.
 These steps are explained in detail below.
-You can also watch our instruction video ► to get started.
+You can also watch our instruction video ► to get started or read our extensive explanation below.
 Download our paper angle meter here or measure the angle open and angle closed with your smart phone or tablet.
 To do this, go to gasspringsshop.co.uk/am with your tablet or telephone.
 Click here to reset the calculation tool.

 Explanation gas spring calculation: 4 steps

 We have tried to make the calculation tool as user-friendly as possible and continuously try to improve it.
 The calculation tool is very suitable for normal lids or hatches.
 The calculation tool can also be used for less standard applications.